-S. Lesley Blogg (BSc [hons], PhD) owns and runs SLB CONSULTING
+S. Lesley Blogg (BSc [hons], PhD) is the Director of SLB CONSULTING

 Lesley with fellow hyperbaric researchers, Andreas Mollerlokken and Alf Brubakk.
 EUBS ASM, Wiesbaden, 2014